I wanted to thank you for your excellent materials, specifically the LOMS program.

 You could conclude you’re not very high-caliber.
 You could conclude you’re not employable (the thought I had crossed my mind).

 And if you do so, you risk making an enormous mistake.

-You'll notice that many of the success stories readers have shared with have a success that started through some kind of adversity aspect to it.
+You’ll notice that many of the success stories readers have shared start with some aspect of adversity.

 What I find exciting about these stories is they completely shatter the myth that the people at MBB are these untouchable genius “god-like” figures.

 This was the mental image I had in my mind when I was recruiting (and no information existed anywhere to counter this image… and in fact, this image was somewhat encouraged, or more accurately not discouraged, by the firms who needed some way to justify their high fees).